megaluck/documentation/docs/introduction/06-Base-App.rst

 Network layer
 *************

-Network layer can be divided into communication between Nodes and communication between the node and user.
+The network layer can be divided into communication between Nodes and communication between the node and user.
-Nodes interconnection organized as a peer-to-peer network.
-Over the network, SDK has the protocol of nodes handshaking, blockchain synchronization, and transactions transmission.
+Node interconnection is organized as a peer-to-peer network.
+Over the network, the SDK handles the handshake, blockchain synchronization, and transaction transmission.

 Physical storage
 ****************